Egiboi/Embedded_Air_Pressure_Project/README.md

 This projects idea is to control fan by using various sensors and automation methods.

 ## Features:
-- LCD screen displays the current mode and basic statistics
+- LCD screen displays the current mode and basic statistics.
+It is used to:
-    - used as a control interface
+    - as a control interface
-    - fan control mode
+    - to change fan control mode
-    - fan speed
+    - adjust fan speed
-    - pressure level
+    - set pressure level target
-    - error notifications
+    - show error notifications.
 - User interface
-    - Controlled by using external buttons and LCD screen.
+    - Controlled by using external buttons and a LCD screen.
 - Automatic mode
     - adjusts the fan speed by monitoring pressure level in the ventilation duct
     - PA level is adjustable and is used to set fan behavior (0 - 120 pa)